79jke/79jke.github.io/_posts/2019-5-5-BitSniff.md

 ## Protection
 There are many ways to go about it, but staying completely undetected is far from trivial.
 Traditional privacy enhancing tools mostly focus on the packet level, which is orthogonal to the technique, and there is no ongoing effort to address it on the protocol level.
 Let’s break up the potential defence vectors.

-* VPN / Tor - unlikely to affect the time series shape much, and therefore for larger traffic lengths the statistical significance of block-related spikes will inevitably become overwhelming.
+* **VPN / Tor** - unlikely to affect the time series shape much, and therefore for larger traffic lengths the statistical significance of block-related spikes will inevitably become overwhelming.
-* Traffic mixing - for traffic volumes that are orders of magnitude higher than Bitcoin P2P communications, mixing is likely to be very effective.
+* **Traffic mixing** - for traffic volumes that are orders of magnitude higher than Bitcoin P2P communications, mixing is likely to be very effective.
 That would, however, demand constant shielding of both upstream and downstream communications, and couldn’t be done effectively by just running the node on a general purpose machine - any noticeably long unshielded period may be enough for detection.
-* Being your own ISP - too spicy for most, but that should work.
+* **Being your own ISP** - too spicy for most, but that should work.

 Beyond active measures available now, both privacy and bandwidth efficiency of Bitcoin communications are actively worked on.
 It is entirely possible that the messaging protocol will get to the point where block propagation doesn’t trigger any significant spikes in traffic volume.

 ## Pitch
 https://youtu.be/9S8xsDq3PTU (should be embedded)

 ## Acknowledgements
-A working prototype of BitSniff was implemented during the Bitcoin emBassy Hackathon 2019 by Michael Maltsev and Niko Kudriastev.
 The technique idea was originally investigated in work by Prof. Ittay Eyal, Prof. Amir Houmansadr, Fatemeh Rezaei and Niko Kudriastev.